-As the global leader in water management, we are committed to use the most advanced water treatment technologies and management experience in China to preserve the country’s precious water resources.
+As the global leader in water management, we are committed to use the most advanced water treatment technologies and management experience in the Greater China to preserve the country’s precious water resources.

 Francois Fevrier-CEO Water, SUEZ Asia

 The earth’s freshwater resources make up just 2% of the planet’s total water supply.
 Currently, there are one billion people on the planet with no access to clean drinking water.
 China, one of the countries with the lowest per capita water volume, faces water shortages across two-thirds of its cities.
 Our water ecosystem is facing serious challenges, with a dwindling supply threating dire health and safety consequences.
 In addition to promoting water infrastructure expansion from urban to rural areas, China also pledged in its 13th Five-Year Plan to increase tap water penetration in rural areas to over 85% by 2020.
 Water quality compliance rate and supply safeguards also need to improve significantly.

 SUEZ NWS works with local partners throughout Greater China to help municipal authorities protect community resources and provide safe and reliable water supply services.
 We also optimize management performance.
 With our support, municipal clients achieve efficiency, cost savings and regulatory compliance targets, while also preserving biodiversity.

 The development of industrial parks is an effective way to improve the rate of industrialization and optimize industrial layout.
 It also helps strengthen the centralized management of industrial safety and environment protection.
 For this reason, in the past 20 years, the Chinese government has moved a large number of industrial enterprises to specialized industrial parks.
 Right now, there are over 22,000 industrial parks across China, including 478 national parks, and 1,170 provincial ones.
 With this high figure set to rise further, managing water resources and industrial parks environments has become key to preventing industrial pollution and promoting sustainable industrial development.